paypaldev/PayPal-React-Checkout-Sample/README.md

 ## PayPal Developer Community

-The PayPal Developer is a community of developers who work with PayPal technologies.
-The community members have the opportunity to contribute to open source, expand their network and knowledge across different PayPal technologies and improve PayPal products.
+The PayPal Developer is a community of developers who work with PayPal  and products.
+The community members can contribute to open source, expand their network and knowledge across different PayPal technologies, and improve PayPal products and the developer experience.

 * Website: [developer.paypal.com](https://developer.paypal.com)
 * Twitter: [@paypaldev](https://twitter.com/paypaldev)